John Lauder, Lord Fountainhall: Life

 Lauder was born in Edinburgh, the eldest son, by his second marriage, of Sir John Lauder, 1st Baronet, whom he succeeded after much acrimony.
 He was educated at the Royal High School, Edinburgh and the University of Edinburgh graduating, with an M.A., on 18 July 1664.
 He then went to the Continent, partly with the view of studying law there.
 After some travels, he lived at Poitiers from 28 July 1665 until 24 April 1666, following which he proceeded to Paris, Brussels, Antwerp, and Leyden, Holland, where he matriculated at Leiden University on 27 September 1666.

-Lord Fountainhall was admitted as an Advocate on 5 June 1668, and on 10 October 1681 infamously sentenced five men to death for witchcraft: Garnock, Foreman, Russel, Ferrie and Stewart.
-The five were executed at the Gallow Lee on Leith Walk and their bodies interred there and their heads placed on pikes at Cowgate Port.
-The bodies were exhumed by friends and reinterred in the West Kirk (St Cuthberts).
-The heads were buried in a box in a garden at Lauriston.
-They were removed from the garden in 1726 by the then owner Mr Shaw.
-They were then placed together in one coffin and interred in the north-east corner of Greyfriars Kirkyard next to the Martyrs Monument.
+Lord Fountainhall was admitted as an Advocate on 5 June 1668.
 He was counsel for the Earl of Argyll at his trial, 12 & 13 December 1681, and was also one of the advocates chosen by the Duchess of Monmouth to defend her interests during her husband's trial on 15 February 1686.
 He was called to the Bench on 1 November 1689 as a Lord Ordinary in the Court of Session with the title Lord Fountainhall.
 He was appointed on 27 January 1690 a Lord of Justiciary, which he resigned after the Union of parliaments, which he had opposed.